 The lectures and seminars are provided by the Department of Economics and the Saïd Business School.

 Graduates in Economics and Management are among the most sought after in the University.
 Employers of Economics and Management graduates include leading international organisations in traditional activities, as well as new start-up companies in a variety of high-tech fields.
 Recent graduates have secured positions in banking and finance, consultancy, research and teaching and a wide range of other sectors.

-Dean, who completed his degree in 2009, is an Analyst for Greenhill & Co, a leading independent mergers and acquisitions advisory firm.
-He says: ‘Oxford provided an unparalleled opportunity to enhance my self-confidence, develop thorough analytical skills, and hone my ability to communicate in a clear and articulate manner – prerequisites for a career in investment banking.’
+Dean is an analyst for Greenhill & Co, a leading independent mergers and acquisitions advisory firm.
+He says: ‘Oxford provided an unparalleled opportunity to enhance my self-confidence, develop thorough analytical skills and hone my ability to communicate in a clear and articulate manner – prerequisites for a career in investment banking.’